apiontek/javascript-tri-peaks-solitaire-solver/README.md

 # Tripeaks Solitaire Solver 73k

 A brute force solver for Microsoft Tripeaks solitaire written in javascript.

-The `dist` folder contains an HTML+JS interface for entering cards and getting solutions.
-You can open it directly in a browser to try it out.

 The solver can provide a "best moves" list (the first set of moves found that removes the most cards from the board) for unsolvable games, and games-in-progress (when you don't already know all the cards).

+A live demo is available at [tripeaks.73k.us](https://tripeaks.73k.us/) where you can input cards and get solutions.
+The same files published there are available in this repo's `dist` directory.

 This began as a fork of [Courtney Pitcher's project](https://github.com/IgniparousTempest/javascript-tri-peaks-solitaire-solver), and I'm grateful for the solving algorithm & inspiration.